The Burning Red: Music and lyrics

 "There's a minute and a half of rapping on that album.
 The other 53 minutes of the record are like a giant scar being ripped open while I projectile-vomit through it.
 If all that people got out of [The Burning Red] was rap-metal, then they didn't fucking listen to it".

 Guitarist Logan Mader quit the band in 1998 following the recording of their album The More Things Change... (according to Machine Head's Facebook page, he wrote the main riff for "I Defy" before his departure); he was replaced by Ahrue Luster.

-With the recording of The Burning Red, the band added new elements to its music, including a small amount of rapping vocals, a move which some believe to have been influenced by Luster.
+With the recording of The Burning Red, the band added new elements to its music, including a small amount of rapping vocals, a move which some believe to have been influenced by Luster; Luster himself would downplay his influence in retrospect, and Flynn would defend Luster, indicating that the direction was already decided on by the time Luster was hired.

 The album shows the band experimenting musically, using a disco drum line in "The Blood, the Sweat, the Tears", putting some rapping vocals in "Desire to Fire", and a layer of crooning vocals on "Silver".
-Citing the need for a few B-side tracks, producer Ross Robinson encouraged the band to record a smooth-sounding cover of the Police song "Message in a Bottle" after hearing Robb Flynn experiment with it during rehearsal.
+Citing the need for a few B-side tracks, producer Ross Robinson encouraged the band to record a smooth-sounding cover of the Police song "Message in a Bottle" after hearing Luster practice it during rehearsal.
 However, Flynn strongly fought against it being included on the album, and still does not think highly of the cover.
 The song ended up on the album, not used as a B-side.
 Joel McIver, however, refused to label The Burning Red nu metal, and he wrote that anyone dismissing the album as nu metal has not listened to it, or is not a fan of the "atmospheric, impassioned groove-metal that Machine Head were focusing on at this stage."